Grey parrot: Diet

+In captivity, grey parrots may be fed bird pellets, a variety of fruits such as pear, orange, pomegranate, apple, and banana, and vegetables such as carrot, cooked sweet potato, celery, fresh kale, green beans and peas.
+The birds also need a source of calcium.

+Disease

+Grey parrots in captivity have been observed to be susceptible to fungal infections, bacterial infections, nutritional insufficiency, malignant tumors, psittacine beak and feather disease, tapeworms, and blood-worms.
+Young grey parrots are more commonly infected by psittacine beak and feather disease than adults.
+Infected birds show symptoms such as loss of appetite, fluffy feathers, sluggishness, and reduced walking abilities due to brittle bones.

+Grey parrots are more likely to have rhinitis, an inflammatory and infectious disease of the nasal cavity.
+Birds may exhibit signs such as wheezing, sneezing, nasal snuffling, and swelling or occlusion of the nares.
+Treatment options include gentle debridement and nasal irrigation.

 Intelligence and cognition

-Grey parrots are highly intelligent and are considered by many to be one of the most intelligent species of psittacines.
-Many individuals have been shown to perform at the cognitive level of a four- to six-year-old human child in some tasks.
-Several studies have been conducted, indicating a suite of higher-level cognitive abilities.
-Experiments have shown that grey parrots can learn number sequences and can learn to associate human voices with the faces of the humans who create them.
-It has been reported that grey parrots are capable of using existing known English words to create new labels for objects which the bird does not know the name.
-For example "banerry" ("banana" + "cherry") for "apple", "banana crackers" for "dried banana chips" or "yummy bread" for "cake".
+Grey parrots are highly intelligent and are considered to be one of the most intelligent species of psittacines.
+Many individuals have been shown to perform some tasks at the cognitive level of a four- to six-year-old human child.
+Several studies have been conducted indicating a suite of higher-level cognitive abilities.
+Experiments have shown grey parrots can learn number sequences and can learn to associate human voices with the faces of the humans who create them.
+It has been reported that grey parrots are capable of using existing English words to create new labels for objects when the bird does not know the name of the object, for example "banerry" ("banana" + "cherry") for "apple", "banana crackers" for "dried banana chips" or "yummy bread" for "cake".

-The American scientist Irene Pepperberg's research with Alex the parrot showed his ability to learn more than 100 words, differentiating between objects, colours, materials and shapes.
-Pepperberg spent several decades working with Alex, and wrote numerous scientific papers on experiments performed, indicating his advanced cognitive abilities.
+American scientist Irene Pepperberg's research with Alex the parrot showed his ability to learn more than 100 words, differentiating between objects, colours, materials and shapes.
+Pepperberg spent several decades working with Alex, and wrote numerous scientific papers on experiments performed, indicating the bird's advanced cognitive abilities.
 One such study found that Alex had the ability to add numbers as well as having a zero-like concept, similar to that of young children and apes.

-In addition to their striking cognitive abilities, grey parrots have displayed altruistic behavior and concern for others.
-Researchers found that while blue-headed macaws were unlikely to share a nut with other members of their own species, grey parrots would actively give their conspecific partner a nut, even if it meant that they would not be able to get one themselves.
-When the roles were reversed, their partners were overwhelmingly likely to return the favor, foregoing their own nut to their partner's benefits.
+In addition to their striking cognitive abilities, grey parrots have displayed altruistic behaviour and concern for others.
+Researchers found that while blue-headed macaws were unlikely to share a nut with other members of their own species, grey parrots would actively give their conspecific partner a nut even if it meant they would not be able to get one themselves.
+When the roles were reversed, their partners were overwhelmingly likely to return the favour, forgoing their own nut to their partner's benefits.
 This indicates not only a display of selflessness but also an act of reciprocity.